 A dividend payout ratio (DPR)measures the amount of dividend which is distributed by the company to its shareholders based on the net income earned during the specific period.
-It is classified as the percentage of earning which is given to the shareholders of the company in the form of dividends and provides a clear picture about how much the company is distributing its profit and to what extent it is ploughing it back for future investments.
+It is classified as the percentage of earnings which is given to the shareholders of the company in the form of dividends and provides a clear picture of how much the company is distributing its profit and to what extent it is ploughing it back for the future investments.

 A dividend payout ratio gives us a clearer picture about how much the company gives back its shareholders a part of the total profit earned in the form of dividends and to what extent it is ploughing back the profit to use it for future investments, repay its debt or to add to its cash reserves.
 This ratio is a lot different to dividend yield because dividend yield compares the dividend generated by the company in comparison to the share price of the company.
 All the elements to be used to calculate this ratio can be easily found in the income statement of the company.

 Formula to Calculate Asset Turnover Ratio

 The formulas to calculate the dividend payout ratio are as follows:

 Dividend paid is defined as the percentage of profit distributed by the company to its shareholders in the form of what we call it as dividend.Net Income is defined as the total earning for the company after deducting all tax and other liabilities associated with day to day conduct of the business.

 The retention ratio is defined as the measure of the percentage of earning which is retained by the company from the profit earned.
 In simple words, it is just the opposite of the dividend payout ratio.